NotKyon/Stories/isekai keikaku.md

 "Eh!?
 But, but...
 I WWW that!"

-"But that's just you, right?
+"That's just you though, right?
 Who else WWW that?
 Nobody!
 Maybe.
 Anyway, you need a better name."

 "Uguu, but my name is fine just the way it is!"
+(Reference to Kanon's Ayu)

 "Don't just copy my waifu."

 "Geh!
-Dx"
+Dx" (Reference to an obscure meme of Rewrite's Chihaya)

 "That's fine, you can copy her.
 The best part of her route anyway was the butler.
 So.
 Do you have a title then?"